 It is safe to breastfeed if you have hepatitis B. Hepatitis B is not transmitted through breast milk.
 Hepatitis B may be transmitted if you have cracked or bleeding nipples, however if your baby has been vaccinated they are protected from the low risk of transmission this way.
 If your baby hasn’t been vaccinated then you just need to express and dispose of milk while your nipples are cracked and bleeding, and recommence breast feeding when your nipples are healed.

-Hepatitis B is transmitted through semen and vaginal fluids.
-The sexual fluids of an infected person need to get into the blood stream of a non-infected person for transmission to occur.
+Hepatitis B can be transmitted through semen and vaginal fluids.
+The body fluids of a person living with the virus needs to get into the blood stream of a susceptible person for transmission to occur.
 Sexual transmission is more likely if the sexual act leads to skin breakage or other sexually transmissible infections (STIs) are present.
-Sexually Transmitted Infections (STIs) can lead to ulcers and breaks in the skin of the genital area, which can increase the risk of contracting hepatitis B.
+STIs can lead to ulcers and breaks in the skin of the genital area, which can increase the risk of contracting hepatitis B.

 Practicing safe sex - using condoms, lube, gloves, and either not sharing share sex toys or making sure they are thoroughly cleaned and disinfected between users and that condoms (including femidoms) are used on them.
 For more information on sexual health, you can visit:

 - Melbourne Sexual Health Centre

 Injecting equipment includes needles, syringes, spoons, swabs, tourniquets, water and filters.
 In situations where people are injecting, small amounts of blood may be present on a person’s finger, on a tourniquet, or on a bench top or tabletop, and transmission may occur even if people do not share or re-use needles.